defipy-devs/uniswappy/README.md

       in the case for the BUIDL week event, it would be the most recent market price returned from the 0x API
 * **[bokeh_server.py](https://github.com/defipy-devs/uniswappy/blob/ethdenver/python/application/bokeh_server.py)**
-    * Front-end server to render simulator to end user
+    * Front-end Bokeh server to render simulator to end user

 ## Technical References